How Self-Employed Freelancers Can Get Approved for a Rental Apartment in NYC

 The winter is the slow season for the rental market in NYC.
 Unlike the summer or fall when the market is flooded with renters, landlords are often more willing to be less strict in the approval process during the slow winter months.

-So if you’re a freelancer looking to rent in NYC, you do have options.
+So, if you're a freelancer looking to rent in NYC, you have options.

-You’ll have more challenges than the typical renter, but if you use the tips outlined above, your chances of finding your new home in the Big Apple isn’t out of reach.
+You'll have more challenges than the typical renter, but if you use the above tips, your chances of finding your new home in the Big Apple aren't out of reach.

 Search for Home Rentals in NYC